About the project

 Nature-based carbon sequestration re-establishes forest on cleared land, to remove carbon dioxide from the atmosphere and store it in a stable form in trees and other vegetation.

-This project will be registered with the Clean Energy Regulator under the Australian Carbon Credit Unit scheme, and is expected to sequester 50,000 tonnes of carbon dioxide over 25 years.
+This project has been successfully registered with the Clean Energy Regulator, under the Australian Carbon Credit Unit scheme, and is expected to sequester at least 50,000 tonnes of carbon dioxide over the next 25 years.

 Project Area